Umbrella Insurance for Homeowners: Do You Need Extra Liability Coverage?

 How to Bundle and Save

-Most major insurers — including State Farm, Allstate, Progressive, and Liberty Mutual — allow you to bundle umbrella coverage with your existing home and auto policies.
+Most major insurers, including State Farm, Travelers, American Family, Allstate, Progressive, and USAA, allow you to bundle umbrella coverage with your existing home and auto policies.
 Bundling typically unlocks multi-policy discounts that can offset a significant portion of the umbrella premium cost.
 Savings range from 5% to 25% depending on the carrier and your specific policy combination.
+CNBC named American Family the best insurer for bundling coverage in 2026, while Chubb offers the broadest limits (up to $100 million) for high-net-worth households.

 Pincher's Pro Tip

 Bundle all three: home, auto, and umbrella with the same insurer.
-Carriers like Acuity advertise up to 20% off when you combine all three policies.
-Even if you save just 10%, that discount on your home and auto premiums alone could fully cover the cost of the umbrella policy.
+Even a 10% discount on your home and auto premiums alone often fully covers the cost of the umbrella policy.
+Consider high-value home insurance carriers like Chubb if you have significant assets to protect.

 Compare Home Insurance Plans in Ohio